 ASSEMBLY

-- Gently toss the lettuce with half of the dressing in a large bowl with tongs or a rubber spatula.
-Add more dressing to get the desired level of creaminess.
+- Gently toss the lettuce with half of the dressing in a large bowl using tongs or a rubber spatula.
+Gradually add more dressing until you reach your desired level of creaminess.

 - Plate your salads and scatter shaved parmesan cheese and some freshly ground black pepper over each salad.